ibrahimahmed237/Chat-app/README.md

 `git clone git@github.com:ibrahimahmed237/Chat-app.git`
 - install npm:
 npm install
+##Live Demo
+You can see a live demo of the website at https://chat-rooms-app-at0a.onrender.com/
 - run app:
 npm run start
 visit http://localhost:3000 in your web browser.
 You can then specify your username and chat room